Recreational hiker, novice trip report writer, nature lover.

 A little way further, I reached the survey marker and the top of the mountain.
-It took me an hour and thirty-five minutes to ascend and the winds were about forty miles an hour up there.
+It took me an hour and 35 minutes to ascend and the winds were about 40 miles an hour up there.

 Right as I was coming down, the family of four I had started the hike with were beginning their final ascent.
 Right after them was another great family of three that was making their way to the summit.

 With the terrain containing so many flat stones and staircases, I made some great time coming down the mountain.
-I began it at 11:35 a.m., was able to play Frogger and hop from stone to stone and even letting momentum take me a bit into a light jog as the terrain was steep but much more clear than some of the higher peaks.
+I began it at 11:35 a.m., was able to play Frogger and hop from stone to stone, and even let momentum take me a bit into a light jog, as the terrain was steep but much more clear than some of the higher peaks.